 New Yorker Dan Shak’s day job fits in perfectly with his passion for live poker.
-He’s a hedge-fund manager in the gold futures market, and he’s tremendously successful at his work.
+He’s a hedge fund manager in the gold futures market and is tremendously successful at his work.
 As a result, Shak has the kind of bankroll that allows him to buy into tournaments with the highest stakes.
-He’s been doing this since 2004, and his career poker tournament earnings total $11,154,647 to date.
+He’s been doing this since 2004 – to date, his career poker tournament earnings total $11,154,647.
 Not bad for an amateur!
 Shak’s best career cash score so far is $1,178,980, thanks to a memorable run at the final table of the 2014 PokerStars Caribbean Adventure $100,000 Super High Roller.

-Shak was up against top pros like Vanessa Selbst and Antonio Esfandiari.
+Shak was up against top pros such as Vanessa Selbst and Antonio Esfandiari.
 With the blinds at 30,000/60,000, Esfandiari opened to 120,000 in early position with A♠ 3♠.
-Selbst called with A♥ J♦, and Shak called from the big blind with T♣ 9♣ .
+Selbst called with A♥ J♦, while Shak called from the big blind with T♣ 9♣ .
 The flop came out T♦ 6♣ J♣, which gave Selbst top pair and brought Shak a club flush plus middle pair.
 Selbst bet 165,000 into the 450,000 pot, Shak raised to 400,000 and Esfandiari folded.
 Selbst called.
-The pot was now 1,250,000.
+The pot was 1,250,000.
 The turn came 6♥.
-Selbst checked, and Shak went all-in with 1,210,000.
+Selbst checked and Shak went all-in with 1,210,000.
 Selbst called.
 Shak was equity underdog at this stage, but the river came T♥ and he doubled up, much to Selbst’s disbelief.
 Shak went on to finish second to Germany’s Florian Quoss.

-The pinnacle of live poker is without a doubt the World Series of Poker and its $10,000 Main Event.
+The pinnacle of live events is undoubtedly the World Series of Poker and its $10,000 Main Event.
 Every player aspires to claim the title of world champion and the big cash prize.
 The WSOP is also the most democratic of all high-stakes Texas Hold’em poker tournaments.
 Every player with the skills has a shot.
 If you can’t afford the buy-in, you can qualify via one of the many satellite tournaments.
-That’s what 27-year-old amateur Chris Moneymaker did back in 2003, when he shocked the live poker world with a sensational victory in front of millions of viewers on ESPN.
+That’s what 27-year-old amateur Chris Moneymaker did back in 2003, when he shocked the poker world with a sensational victory in front of millions of viewers on ESPN.